ukrishnas/LPSharp/README.md

 This project uses
 [submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules).
 This means
-that subdirectories in this project are separate git repositories.
+that some subdirectories in this project are separate git repositories.
 These are tips for working with submodules.

 __Clone superproject__.
 First, clone the project.
 ```